andyarensman/fcc-react-review/README.md

 Reviewing the freeCodeCamp React & Redux courses.
-Need to do some practice projects after this - Redux isn't making a lot of sense yet.
+Need to do some practice projects after this to better solidify the concepts and to practice with npm.